slevithan/xregexp/README.md

 XRegExp provides augmented, extensible JavaScript regular expressions.
 You get new syntax, flags, and methods beyond what browsers support natively.
 XRegExp is also a regex utility belt with tools to make your client-side grepping simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies and the dubious `lastIndex` property.

 XRegExp supports all native ES5 regular expression syntax.
-It's about 3.6 KB when minified and gzipped.
 It works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 11+.
-You can also use it on the server with Node.js.
+You can also use it on the server with Node.js, or as a RequireJS module.
+The base library is about 3.8 KB, minified and gzipped.

 ## Performance

 XRegExp regexes compile to native `RegExp` regex objects, thus there is no performance difference between the two.
-There is a small extra cost when compiling XRegExps.
-If you want, you can use `XRegExp.cache` to avoid incurring the compilation cost again for a given pattern and flags, across your entire application.
+There is a small extra cost the first time you compile a particular pattern and flags.

 ## Usage examples